techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Which two are true if a NullPointerException is thrown on line 3 of class C?
 (Choose two.)

-a.
-The application will crash.
+A. The application will crash.

+B. The code on line 29 will be execute
+D.
-b.
-The code on line 29 will be executed. c.
-The code on line 5 of class A will execute.
+C. The code on line 5 of class A will execute.

-d.
-The code on line 5 of class B will execute. e.
+D. The code on line 5 of class B will execute. e.
 The exception will be propagated back to line 27. f.

-Answer: BE
+ANSWER: BE
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: